accrescent/website/docs/src/guide/publish/new.md

 the name that will appear to users in the store.
 Once you're satisfied that your app's information is correct, click "Submit" to begin the review process.

+If some or all of your app's functionality requires authentication to access, please provide test account credentials for the review process.
+This is currently not possible within the developer console, so you will need to contact the Accrescent team directly to provide them.

 ## After you submit

 A reviewer will be assigned to your app after you submit it.
 To increase its